bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Is achievement of outputs one of the indicators for outcomes?
 - [ ] There can be only one Goal, ok, but what about more than one outcome?

+## 2014-01-24 15:04 Friday

+A theory about sub-indicators.
+ Sub-indicators:
+        - are non-overalpping category spaces
+        - where later measurements replace earlier ones